The Communication Institute of Greece (COMinG)

 In case you would like to participate without presenting a paper, i.e. organise a panel (session, mini conference), chair a session, review papers to be included in the conference proceedings or books, contribute to the editing of a book, or any other contribution, please send an email to Dr. Margarita Kefalaki, President, Communication Institute of Greece & V. Professor, Hellenic Open University (email@example.com).

-Topics of interest for submission include, but are not limited to, themes on Political Science and International Relations:
+Topicsof interest for submission include, but are not limited to, themes on Political Science, International Relations, and Political Communication:

-Globalization, Global Governance, International Political Economy, State Sovereignty, Ecological, Sustainability, Nuclear proliferation, Nationalism, Economic Development, Global Finance, Crisis and Global Change, Change and Order in World Politics, Managing Global Capitalism, International Terrorism, Territorial Conflicts, International Security, International Law, Political Theory and International Justice, Principles and Practice of International Ethics, New trends in Foreign Policy Analysis.
+Globalization, Global Governance, International Political Economy, State Sovereignty, Ecological, Sustainability, Nuclear proliferation, Nationalism, Economic Development, Global Finance, Crisis and Global Change, Change and Order in World Politics, Managing Global Capitalism, International Terrorism, Territorial Conflicts, International Security, International Law, Political Theory and International Justice, Principles and Practice of International Ethics, New trends in Foreign Policy Analysis, Diplomacy and International negotiations, European Studies.

 Special arrangements will be made with a luxurious local hotel for a limited number of rooms at a special conference rate.
 The Conference Hotel will also be the Conference Venue, which is very convenient for the participants.